B-014: Next-Gen Banking: Design Thinking for Future-Ready Financial Solutions

 (7) Deliver Modes and Durations

 Our training programs boast exceptional adaptability.
 Offerings range from concise 2-hour introductory talks and 4-hour training courses to comprehensive 8-hour to 15-hour action-learning workshops and 30-hour project-based workshops (or Design Sprint Mini-Innovation Projects).
-This flexibility allows us to precisely tailor each session to meet your specific needs and schedules, ensuring that our training is both highly effective and strategically aligned with your organization’s objectives.
+This flexibility allows us to tailor each session to your specific needs and schedule, ensuring our training is both highly effective and strategically aligned with your organization’s objectives.

 In addition to our training services, we also offer internationally recognized Design Thinking skill Assessment Services.
 These assessments are designed to help your staff identify and bridge gaps in their innovation competencies, further enhancing their effectiveness and your organization’s competitive edge.